Homepage Using Frames Down End OmniMix - Pathway to Privacy

 · News messages (NNTP = Network News Transfer Protocol)

-The client communication bases on a multithreading model, so there's no harm in accessing the proxy server by several clients at the same time.
+Client communication bases on a multithreading model, so there's no harm in accessing the proxy server by several clients at the same time.

-The message routing is defined by parameter settings within OmniMix or, in order to deviate from those general rules, instructions transmitted through specific headers added individually to the single message.
+Message routing is defined by parameter settings within OmniMix or, in order to deviate from those general rules, instructions transmitted through specific headers added individually to the single message.

 Down Up Top Downloads